izikeros/blog/content/posts/notes/cookiecuter_alternatives.md

 **Best Use Case:** Sao is best suited for developers who need a versatile and extensible scaffolding tool with the option to create and share their custom plugins.

-### Jolt

-Jolt is a lightweight and straightforward scaffolding tool that allows developers to create templates using a concise YAML syntax.
-It emphasizes minimal configuration and aims to reduce boilerplate code.

-Unlike Cookiecutter, which may require extensive configuration, Jolt's YAML syntax simplifies the template creation process, making it a fast and efficient choice for smaller projects.

-Jolt's simplicity and focus on reducing boilerplate code make it stand out for quick prototyping and smaller projects with straightforward requirements.

-**Best Use Case:** Jolt is best suited for developers who prefer a lightweight and minimalistic scaffolding tool for rapid project setup.

 ### Boilr

+> NOTE: at the time of writing, the last commit was on Jul 19, 2017

-Boilr is a command-line scaffolding tool that utilizes a template registry, allowing developers to share and discover templates easily.
+[Boilr](https://github.com/tmrts/boilr) is a command-line scaffolding tool that utilizes a template registry, allowing developers to share and discover templates easily.
 It provides a curated list of templates for various languages and frameworks.

 Unlike Cookiecutter, Boilr's template registry simplifies the process of finding and using project templates, making it an excellent choice for developers who want a seamless experience with pre-built templates.

 Boilr's extensive template registry and its command-line interface make it stand out for its accessibility and ease of use.

-Best Use Case  Boilr is best suited for developers who prefer a command-line tool with access to a wide variety of pre-built templates for different project types.
+**Best Use Case**:  Boilr is best suited for developers who prefer a command-line tool with access to a wide variety of pre-built templates for different project types.

 ## Recommendations for various use-cases

-Sure!
 Here are three distinct use cases with specific requirements, along with recommended tools for each use case:

 ### Use Case 1: Rapid Prototyping and Small Projects - Plop